nandu-ncs/mace-mcalab-22/sem2/network/README.md

 <li>Create 3 files, compress this file, and then uncompress it, and rename those files.</li>
 <li>Create a directory, then copy all the files end with .txt to that directory.</li>
 <li>Sort the Contents of Multiple Files and store the result in a new file.</li>
-<li>List all files whose first names begin with the letter “g” and second name begins</li>
-with “.s” bin directory.
+<li>List all files whose first names begin with the letter “g” and second name begins with “.s” bin directory.</li>
 <li>remove all files begin with “ab” in the child directory</li>
 <li>Rename a file, cut a file and paste it in a child directory.</li>
 </ol>